Text2GED is a fully functional program, except the Save to GEDCOM feature is disabled.

 The demo version is a fully functional program, except the save to GEDCOM feature has been disabled.
 To enable saving to GEDCOM files you must purchase a registration key.
-To purchase a registration key (only $18.99!), click on the button below:
+To purchase a registration key (only $18.99 until April 2020!), click on the button below:

 What is Text2GED?

-Text2GED is a computer program that accesses and extracts genealogy data from the internet.
+Text2GED is a computer application that quickly and accurately extracts genealogy data from popular genealogy websites, converting it into the standard GEDCOM 5.5 file format.

 What does Text2GED do?

-Text2GED quickly and accurately converts genealogy data displayed in a web browser into standard GEDCOM 5.5 file format.
-Text2GED bridges the gap between genealogical information found on the internet and your genealogy database program.
+Text2GED bridges the gap between your desktop genealogy database program and the Ancestry.com and FamilySearch.org websites.
 Instead of manually typing in each little bit of genealogy data from your keyboard, with just a click of your mouse Text2GED lets you copy and paste entire pages full of data - page after page after page - and then automatically converts it all to standard GEDCOM 5.5 format for import into your favorite family tree program.
-Manual entry of genealogy data is often tedious, tiresome, and time-consuming.
-Text2GED automates that part of the process, so your excitement at finding more branches of your family tree on the internet can remain undiminished by tedium and time constraints.

 Consider Text2GED as an exceedingly fast (and accurate!) typist and faithful scribe.
 A super-scribe, if you will.
 Super-duper, even.